 I have placed a link to some easy exercises from silver sneakers, try and do these at least three times per week

-Thank you for reading my post I do hope you found it helpful and informative, If you have any questions or comments please leave them below and I will respond.
+Thank you for reading my post.
+I hope you found it helpful and informative; if you have any questions or comments, please leave them below, and I will respond.
 Please like and share this post.

 NOTE: This post includes affiliate links, which, if clicked on and a product purchased, I get a small commission (with no increase in cost to you).